 Adapt and Adopt

 Netflix's founders "were courageous enough to steer the ship in a different direction than the industry," including making a sharp turn towards technology and new advancements.
-Their strategy has always been to "adapt and adopt."
+Their strategy has always been to "